K0e-jp/Canvas-LMS-Scripts/Add module items/README.md

 On line 49 and 79 publishing the module/item in the main payload doesn't seem to be working (left as commented), the sections after line 61 and 91 (#publish) send a second request to publish them after they are created, delete or comment those lines if you wish for the items/modules to stay unpublished.

-unhide_modules_tab function on line 98 sends a request to make sure the modules tab is visible for users on the left menu of the course (if the modules tab was manually hidden by the instructor pubslishing something in it won't unhide it).
+unhide_modules_tab function on line 98 sends a request to make sure the modules tab is visible for users on the left menu of the course (if the modules tab was manually hidden by the instructor, pubslishing something in it won't unhide it).
 Don't run this function on line 130 if you don't want this to happen.